Marty's Foreign Motors

 Photo provided by Toni Dirscherl

-TONI DIRSCHERL SHOWING OF AN SM AT THE 1971 LOS ANGELES INTERNATIONAL AUTO SHOW
+TONI DIRSCHERL SHOWING OFF AN SM AT THE 1971 LOS ANGELES INTERNATIONAL AUTO SHOW

 PIERRE MARTY RETURNS TO HIS ROOTS

 In 1968, Pierre Marty moved his business from Culver City to Torrance, about 20 miles south.
 After the move, the “car” phase of his career would wind down - way down.
-The cars he had handled over the last 20+ years had failed to thrive and had faded away from his business, most only after a few years.
+Most of the cars he had handled over the last 20+ years had failed to thrive and had faded away from his business, most only after a year or two.
 These included DKW, Panhard, Maico, Lloyd, Wartburg, BMW (cars), Datsun, Simca, Renault, FIAT, and Rover.
 And maybe a few more that we did not find.

-The Citroën DS’s were the longest-lasting and most successful car that Pierre Marty had ever offered, lasting about a dozen years (1959-1972).
-DS's were sold for a few years from his Torrance location, but after Citroën pulled the DS out of North America in 1972, Pierre Marty was left with no new cars at all to sell.
+The Citroën DS’s were the only one that lasted.
+The DS was the longest-lasting and most successful car that Pierre Marty had ever offered, lasting for him about a dozen years (1959-1972).
+DS's were sold for a few years from his Torrance location, but after Citroën pulled the DS out of North America in 1972, Pierre Marty was left with no new cars to sell.
 At this point, he decided to go back to his roots and stick with just motorcycles.

 Redondo Reflex, December 1976